GoogleCloudPlatform/cloud-hackathons/faq/gH-HowToAuthorAHack.md

 The gHack "challenge" format is perfect for team-based, hands-on learning experiences.

 gHack is all about being "for the people, by the people".
-This repo was originally created to share real-world hackathons that Google employees have hosted with their customers.
+This repo was originally created to share real-world hackathons that Google Cloud teams have hosted with their customers.
 Here are our core principles:
 - Anyone can contribute a hack.
 - Anyone can use the content to host their own event.
 - Anyone can modify the content as needed.